jonnonz1/nz-statute-book/acts/public/1996/new-zealand-institute-of-chartered-accountants-act-1996.md

   (c) chartered accountant who holds a certificate of public practice,—

 ### 20 Fees payable to Registrar
-The Governor-General may from time to time, by Order in Council, make regulations prescribing fees payable to the Registrar for registration of documents under this Act.
+(1) The Governor-General may from time to time, by Order in Council, make regulations prescribing fees payable to the Registrar for registration of documents under this Act.
+(2) Regulations under this section are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 21 Fidelity fund
 [Repealed]